An ISA is a great way to give your hard-earned money a chance to flourish over the long-term as long as you avoid these 5 common mistakes.

 So, unless you really need it, try to keep your money in your ISA and think long-term.
 If you’re paying into an Investment ISA, holding onto your investments over many years is even more important since it could help smooth out the ups and downs of the market and it would give your money more time to benefit from the power of compounding.

 Failing to review your old ISAs

 If you have old ISAs you opened years ago, it’s easy to lose track of where they are and how they’re performing.
 So, make sure you review them regularly and if you’re disappointed with the returns you’re getting, you’re paying too much fees, or simply want to tidy up your finances into one place, it might be a good idea to transfer your old ISAs to a new provider.

 Transferring ISAs is easy.
 You can transfer as many old ISAs as you want to, up to any value and it won’t affect your current ISA allowance at all.
 One thing to keep in mind though is that there are some ISA transfer rules to be aware of.
 For instance, you must always use the official ISA transfer form, to retain the tax benefits of your ISA.

 Forgetting about your children

 ISAs aren’t just for adults!
-In 2011, the government launched Junior ISAs to get parents to save and invest for their children in a tax-efficient way.
+In 2011, the government launched Junior ISAs (JISAs) to get parents to save and invest for their children in a tax-efficient way.